ponchog/phpcodingchallenge2/bishop/bishop.md

 The challenge
 -
-This is the story of a shortsighted Bishop, the poor bishop just couldn’t see beyond his nose!
+This is the story of a shortsighted Bishop, this poor bishop just couldn’t see beyond his nose!
 The problem is that he doesn’t know how many squares he is attacking from his current position.
 And for a bishop, well, that’s pretty bad.
 So he needs you to help him find out how many squares he is attacking from his current position.

 These are the sizes of the pizzas
 - Large - 8 slices